alerrian/b2-mid-mod/README.md

 We are creating an application to track movies.
 We have  **studios, which have movies**, and movies have several actors, and actors can be in several movies.
 Read each story carefully.

-# Story 3
-As a user,
-When I visit a movie's show page.
-I see the movie's name, creation year, and genre, and a list of all its actors from youngest to oldest.
-And I see the average age of all of the movie's actors

 # Story 4
 As a user,
 When I visit a movie show page,